Skip to main content

 Epson EcoTank Pro ET-5850

-The ET-5850 utilizes a refillable ink tank system rather than disposable cartridges.
+This inkjet utilizes a refillable tank system rather than disposable cartridges.
 It matches laser speeds at 25ppm for both black and color, utilizing PrecisionCore Heat-Free technology to reduce energy consumption.
-While the upfront cost (~$700–$850) is higher than comparable lasers, the break-even point is reached at roughly 3,000 pages.
-With a 500-sheet paper capacity (two full trays), it is the only printer on this list that holds a full ream of paper standard, making it ideal for marketing teams or real estate offices printing 2,000+ pages monthly.
+While the upfront cost (~$800–$850) is higher than comparable lasers, the break-even point is reached at roughly 3,000 pages.
+For guidance on planning hardware purchases across multi-year cycles, see our business hardware refresh planning guide.
+With a 550-sheet total paper capacity (two 250-sheet front cassettes plus a 50-sheet rear specialty feed), it is the only printer on this list that holds more than a full ream of paper standard, making it ideal for marketing teams or real estate offices printing 2,000+ pages monthly.

 Pros: